elaineleung/frontendmentor/tipcalculatorapp/README.md

 - [Pure CSS Custom Styled Radio Buttons](https://moderncss.dev/pure-css-custom-styled-radio-buttons/) - Stephanie's post here helped me figure out how to hide the radio button.

-- [Choice & Value Pair ](https://css-tricks.com/choice-value-pair/) - This was probably the only post I found that showed how to group a radio input with a text input.
+- [Choice & Value Pair](https://css-tricks.com/choice-value-pair/) - This was probably the only post I found that showed how to group a radio input with a text input.

+- [Reset button](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/reset) - I agree with MDN's stance that it's probably best to avoid using this in most use cases, but in this case the reset was especially handy

 ## Author